4 Simple Ways to Reduce Stress

 The way exercise reduces stress is slightly paradoxical.
 When you exercise, your sympathetic activity increases and parasympathetic decreases, which leads to the release of stress hormones and other physiological responses.
 Thus, exercise is actually a stressor for your body.

-However, it has been shown that regular exercise and good fitness produce physiological adaptations that improves your body’s ability to adjust to stress.
+However, it has been shown that regular exercise and good fitness produce physiological adaptations that improve your body’s ability to adjust to stress.
 A study, that used Firstbeat’s Bodyguard measurement, shows that physical activity is associated with lower objective stress on workdays.

 If you train regularly, not only your Fitness Level increases, but also your stress tolerance improves!